Biomaterials-for-Medical-Devices-AI/BioFEFI/README.md

 git clone https://github.com/Biomaterials-for-Medical-Devices-AI/BioFEFI.git
 ```

 You then need to set up a Python virtual environment.
-In the `BioFEFI` directory that you downloaded, use the following command in the terminal:
+In the `BioFEFI` directory that you downloaded, use the following commands in the terminal:

 On Mac/Linux
 ```shell